 9. Yoga Nidra

 Yoga has stood the test of time for thousands of years because it works.
-Try one of these nine major styles of the ancient practice today to treat pain, build a healthier you and boost your confidence!
+You may try one or several of these 9 yoga styles.
+Many yoga practitioners use a combination of them.
+Find the right mix to help you treat pain, build a healthier you, and boost your confidence!